 The PSHE Association awarded the 1decision modules for ages 5-8 the PSHE Quality Mark in January 2016.
-The new 8-11 modules received the PSHE Quality Mark in June 2019.
+The new 8-11 modules received

 Within Children's PSHE curriculum they will cover Relationship Modules in Year 1, 2 and 3 linking to the RSE curriculum.
 Children in Year 4, 5 and 6 will cover Growing and Changing Modules linking to the RSE curriculum.
 Modules can be seen below: